 1. I have to work harder than everyone else.

 Whether or not that’s true, your child may think everyone else in the class is sailing along while he struggles to keep up.
-Many kids with learning and attention issues find that even when they put in a lot of effort, the class is moving too quickly for them.
+Many kids with learning and thinking differences find that even when they put in a lot of effort, the class is moving too quickly for them.

 2. I hate being in the spotlight.

-Accommodations are meant to level the playing field and help kids with learning and attention issues succeed.
+Accommodations are meant to level the playing field and help kids with learning and thinking differences succeed.
 But they may also make your child feel singled out.
 Sitting in front of the class or leaving the room to take tests can feel like a giant advertisement saying, “I’m different.”

 3. Everyone else has friends.

 Having a good social life can go a long way toward making up for academic difficulty.
 It’s a source of confidence and escape.
-Because children with learning and attention issues can have social difficulties, they may feel isolated and rejected by peers.
+Because children with learning and thinking differences can have social difficulties, they may feel isolated and rejected by peers.

 4. Kids hate me.

 It’s one thing to lack friends, and another to be picked on, teased or otherwise bullied.
-Kids with learning and attention issues are often the victims of verbal or physical bullying.
+Kids with learning and thinking differences are often the victims of verbal or physical bullying.
 But they don’t always speak up.
 They may even think they deserve it.
 If your child is being bullied, it can just reinforce the negative view he has of himself.

 5. I’m always in trouble.